pharmpy/pharmpy/docs/modeling.rst

 ~~~~~~~~~~~

 John Draper transformation is also supported.
 The function takes a list of etas as input, if no list is
 provided all etas will be transformed.
+See :py:func:`pharmpy.modeling.john_draper`.

 .. jupyter-execute::